Now Accepting Tax Deductible Donations

 Challenge: A migration phenomenon under threat

 Every fall 90% of the biodiversity in North America’s boreal forest takes to the sky in one of the world’s largest natural phenomena — the boreal bird migration.
 But in the past 50 years, North America has lost 2.9 billion birds, one-third of the avian population.
 Most of those lost are migratory birds.
-Of the 5 billion birds that migrate south in the fall, only half will survive to return in the spring.
-Human caused threats throughout this journey compound and accellerate already high levels of natural mortality.
+One-third of the 4 billion birds that migrate south in the fall will not survive to return in the spring.
+Human caused threats throughout this journey compound and accelerate already high levels of natural mortality.

 MIGRATING TREE SWALLOWS.
 Migratory birds tend to concentrate in large numbers along any number of U.S. coastlines including the N. American Great Lakes.
 Image: William Leaman / Alamy

 During fall migration, billions of birds travel on a movement trajectory that guides them towards the North American Great Lakes region.
 Ten percent of the U.S. population (over thirty million people) and thirty percent of the Canadian population (eleven million people) live within the watersheds of the Great Lakes.
-This includes the metropolitan areas of Toronto, Chicago, Milwaukee, Cleveland, and Detroit, and the cities of Thunder Bay, Duluth, Green Bay, Windsor, and Buffalo.
+This includes the cities and metropolitan areas of Duluth, Green Bay, Milwaukee, Chicago, Detroit, Windsor, Toledo, Cleveland, Buffalo, and Toronto.
 These same coastal areas host disproportionally large concentrations of birds during migration.
 Impacts from the most dangerous human-centric threats to birds — including habitat loss, predators, pesticides, and collisions with manmade structures such as buildings, communication towers, wind turbines, and power lines — are intensified in these populated coastal regions.

 A CONTINENTAL PHENOMENON.
-Every fall, five billion birds migrate out of N. America’s boreal forest to areas as far south as South America.
+Every fall, up to five billion birds migrate out of North America’s boreal forests to areas as far south as South America.
 Avoiding the prairies and guided by NW winds, many migrate to and through the Great Lakes region.
+With only two-thirds surviving the round trip journey, each spring two- to three-billion birds return through the forests of eastern US to their natal breeding grounds.
+Once again, the Great Lakes are a formidable barrier and essential stopover.

 ATTRACTED TO COASTAL GLOW.
 Nocturnally migrating birds are drawn to artificial light and disproportionately concentrate their movements and stops within Great Lakes coastal cities.
 Within these ‘light halos,’ mortality caused by collisions with structures and predation by house cats is intensified.